-I’ve been doing mixdowns (and masters) for myself and others for over 12 years now, and I’m often asked for mixdown tips.
+I’ve been doing mixdowns (and masters) for myself and others since 2002, and I’m often asked for mixdown tips.

 One of the most popular ones is dealing with layering and separation.
-These two things are like polar opposites.
+These two things are opposites.

-When layering, you are trying to glue sounds together, and when working on separation, you are trying to give them space from each other.
+When layering you are trying to glue sounds together.
+When working on separation, you are trying to give them space from each other.

-Layering can help make parts sound more full and robust, whereas separation can give your mix clarity, punch, depth, and also power.
+Layering can help make parts sound more full and robust.
+By contrast, separation can give your mix clarity, punch, depth, and power.

 When I am going for separation, I try to achieve this through EQ, Space, Pan, and Colour.

-I think EQ separation is probably the most important so I do that first.
+EQ separation is the most important so I do that first.

-If I want two sounds to be separated, I’ll make sure they don’t have a lot of frequency content in the same frequency. e.g., Kick & Bass.
+If I want two sounds separated, I’ll make sure they don’t have a lot of frequency content in the same frequency. e.g., Kick & Bass.